rmassaroni/nvim-gpush/README.md

 - Gp shortcut
 - Branch specification provided by gpush
 - smart nomenclature: commits are named as a file name if only one file was edited
-- remove the requirement to press enter in response to the gpush message
+- remove the requirement to press enter in response to the gpush message. works for one_liner gpush only
 - CI workflow
+- ":silent w"

 ## Known Bugs